koltyakov/gosip/README.md

 }
 ```

-SPClient has `Execute` method which is a wrapper function injecting SharePoint authentication and ending up calling http.Client's `Do` method.
+SPClient has `Execute` method which is a wrapper function injecting SharePoint authentication and ending up calling `http.Client`'s `Do` method.

 ## Authentication strategies